-We investigate the dependence of the SJ transition on $\phi$ by comparing the stress anisotropy, $\tau/P$, the non-rattler fraction, $ f_{NR} $, and the FTN overlap matrices for two different packing fractions $ \phi_1 = 0.8163 $ and $ \phi_2 = 0.8036 $ shear-jammed through protocol I. We choose these two values of $\phi$ because all three regimes of shear jamming, unjammed, fragile and jammed are clearly captured in these.
-For larger packing fractions, the system very quickly transitions into the jammed state, so the behavior of the system in the fragile state is hard to decipher.
+We have investigated the dependence of the SJ transition on $\phi$ by comparing the stress anisotropy, $\tau/P$, the non-rattler fraction, $ f_{NR} $, the order parameter, $ \epsilon^* $, and the FTN overlap matrices for five different packing fractions: 0.8269, 0.8163, 0.8036, 0.7863 and 0.7728.
+We show the strain dependence of $ f_{NR} (\gamma, \phi) $ and $ \epsilon^*(\gamma, \phi) $ in Fig.~\ref{fig:epsilon} and of $ (\tau/P) (\gamma,\phi)$ in Fig.~\ref{fig:JRComparison}(b) for all five packing fractions.
+The data shown for each packing fraction is averaged over five different runs.
+Furthermore, we show the overlap matrix for $ \phi_1 = 0.8163 $ and $ \phi_2 = 0.8036 $ in Figs.~\ref{fig:JRComparison}(c-d).
+We choose these two values of $\phi$ because all three regimes of shear jamming -- unjammed, fragile and jammed -- are clearly captured in these packing fractions.
+For larger packing fractions, the system very quickly transitions into the jammed state, so the behavior of the system in the fragile state is difficult to decipher.
 On the other hand, lower packing fractions do not reach the shear jammed state within the range of $\gamma$ explored.

 \IncludeFigureEpsilonStar